 Things have changed tremendously since the early days of proprietary, closed systems.
 Integrations, updates, upgrades, and more can happen very quickly, or even automatically.
 Open API systems like Microsoft Dynamics 365 mean adding custom association software solutions like Cobalt’s Engagement Dynamics are significantly faster and more cost-effective than they were 10 or 15 years ago.
 And with a partner like Cobalt, adding new features or out-of-the-box functionality from the Power Platform a year or two after your AMS implementation is easy.

-What Should You Budget for a New AMS Software?
+What Should You Budget for a New Association Management System?

-Given the current average price for these kinds of AMS implementations and factors we’ve outlined, what should you plan to spend?
+Given the current average AMS pricing for these kinds of implementations and factors we’ve outlined, what should you plan to spend?

 Clearly, we can’t give you a dollar amount today, but we can offer some free, strong advice after so many years of navigating these vendor partnership conversations.